 There is a long-standing debate as to whether you get better value from employing an in-house pr or whether there is more value to be had by using a pr agency

-Public relations (pr) is a discipline whose finer points are often overlooked or ignored by the events sector.
+Public relations (pr) is a discipline whose finer points are often overlooked or ignored by the many industry sectors.
 If you have news then getting it out is seldom a problem - you can simply fire off a news release or post a series of social media updates, and there's a good chance they will be published and shared.
 But to what end?
 Who is this news aimed at?
 What do you want this piece of news to do, and more importantly, what is it actually doing?

-The answer lies in the complex relationship between you and the audience that’s conducted through the written word, images, diagrams, videos and every other medium you can imagine.
+The answer lies in the complex relationship between you and the audience conducted through the written word, images, diagrams, videos and every other medium you can imagine.
 Once you start unpicking the features of the fast-developing digital marketing environment, the benefits of a dedicated agency with pr expertise become clear.

 7 warning signs that it might be time to find out what an agency could do for you: